nstene/SleepSEEG/doc/feature_extraction.rst

     If the value of entropy equals :math:`REN=inf`, program returns np.nan.
-    :math:`REN=inf` indicates, the signal Y have too low sampling frequency or signal Y is not satisfyingly continuous or signal Y is corrupted.
-    :math:`REN=inf` is caused by signal Y having one of the bins empty (probability of pY_i = 0).
+    :math:`REN=inf` indicates, the signal Y have too low sampling frequency or one of the signal is sacionar or signal Y is not satisfyingly continuous or signal Y is corrupted. :math:`REN=inf` is caused by signal Y having one of the bins empty (probability of pY_i = 0).

   - The directional properties in epileptic signals need to be further explored.

   .. code-block:: py
     :name: LinCorr-example2.6.1

-    #Example2
+    #Example1
     x1=np.linspace(0.0, 8*np.pi, num=4001)

     y1=np.sin(x1)